 - Pre-construction requirements met – this includes providing:

-- a Clearance to Works Permit (if required)
+- a Clearance to Works Permit and Isolation Plan (if required)

 - proof the contractor has employed personnel with appropriate skills